cfragiadakis/Exploring-AirBnB-in-Athens/README.md

 ## Objectives
-The primary objectives of our analysis include:
+The primary objectives of the analysis include:

 * Identifying the most popular neighborhoods in Athens and exploring their average listing prices.
 * Analyze the availability of listings on a daily basis to identify booking trends.